helm/helm/docs/design/chart_format.md

 helm:example.com/charts/nginx         // Latest release
 ```

-The first of the above two short names is equivalent to helm:example.com/charts/nginx-1.2.3.tgz.
+The first of the above three short names is equivalent to helm:example.com/charts/nginx-1.2.3.tgz.
 The second example uses a semantic version filter ~1.2, which means “>=1.2.0, <1.3.0”, or “any patch version of 1.2”.
 Other filters include the “^” operator (^1 is “any minor version in the 1.x line), and “>”, “>=”, “=”, “<”, and “<=” operators.
 These are standard SemVer filter operators.

 Any short form handler should be able to resolve the default short form as specified above.